diptiaswath/usedCarPricesPrediction/README.md

-# Drive the Future: Predicting Used Car Prices with Precision
+# Drive the Future: Predicting Used Car Prices

 ## Objective